wschloss/OpenGL_GuildWars/README.md

 * Add functionality to the building class.
 Place some buildings
 	* make different kinds of buildings (if we have time)

-* (WALTER) Make one hero move by arc-length parameterization at constant speed.
-* (WALTER) Make another Hero move by equal parameter steps.

 * Create a file that says where to put all the trees and buildings, add the loading to the WorldLoader.

-* Create Environment class to encapsulate things like buildings and the surface
+* Uncomment Castamere draw calls
+* Make Castamere respond to wasd controls
+* (WALTER) Menu to switch between arcball for each hero

 * Create FreeCamera class
-* Add characters/vehicles classes to the program.
-* Menu to switch between arcball for each hero or first person for each hero
 * Render first person cam for a hero in a second viewport (free cam with hero coords)
+* Menu to switch the first person view on/off and between heroes
+* Menu to have free cam controlled by wasd

 * Render name above each hero.
 * Render fps to upper left corner.